-- 6.12.
-The Local Government Pensions Scheme Regulations 2013 set out a two-stage 'Internal Dispute Resolution Procedure' (IDRP).
-The Fund's internal dispute resolution procedure is shown below: - 6.13.
-Stage one: the member's complaint is referred to the Executive Director of Corporate Resources, who is nominated by the London Borough of Lewisham to act as an independent adjudicator.
-Any decision made must be given in writing. - 6.14.
-If the member is dissatisfied with the stage one decision, they can take the matter to stage two of the IDRP. - 6.15.
-Stage two: the stage one decision is reviewed by the Director of Law, Governance and HR who is nominated by the London Borough of Lewisham to act as an independent referee. - 6.16.
-There are time limits associated with each stage of the procedure, both for the applicant and the adjudicator.
-Appeals must normally be made within six months of the date of the decision that is being challenged and the adjudicator must normally give written notice of their decision within two months of the receipt of the appeal. - 6.17.
-At any stage of the process, or before the process begins, the member can seek help and advice from The Pensions Advisory Service (TPAS).
+- 7.12 The Local Government Pensions Scheme Regulations 2013 set out a two-stage 'Internal Dispute Resolution Procedure' (IDRP).
+The Fund's internal dispute resolution procedure is shown below: - 7.13 Stage one: the member's complaint is referred to the Acting Executive Director of Corporate Resources, who is nominated by the London Borough of Lewisham to act as an independent adjudicator.
+Any decision made must be given in writing. - 7.14 If the member is dissatisfied with the stage one decision, they can take the matter to stage two of the IDRP. - 7.15 Stage two: the stage one decision is reviewed by the Director of Law and Corporate Governance who is nominated by the London Borough of Lewisham to act as an independent referee. - 7.16 There are time limits associated with each stage of the procedure, both for the applicant and the adjudicator.
+Appeals must normally be made within six months of the date of the decision that is being challenged and the adjudicator must normally give written notice of their decision within two months of the receipt of the appeal. - 7.17 At any stage of the process, or before the process begins, the member can seek help and advice from The Pensions Advisory Service (TPAS).
 The Pensions Advisory Service is an independent non-profit organisation that provides free information and guidance to members of the public on pension matters generally.
-They can also help to resolve disputes and complaints about private pension arrangements (workplace pensions, personal pensions and stakeholder pensions). - 6.18.
-The member has the right to refer the complaint to the The Pensions Ombudsman (TPO) free of charge.
+They can also help to resolve disputes and complaints about private pension arrangements (workplace pensions, personal pensions and stakeholder pensions). - 7.18 The member has the right to refer the complaint to the The Pensions Ombudsman (TPO) free of charge.
 Before the complaint is put to the TPO the member should first have tried to resolve the complaint through the IDRP and consulted with TPAS.
 The TPO is completely independent and acts as an impartial adjudicator.
 Its role and powers have been decided by Parliament.
-The TPO cannot investigate matters where legal proceedings have already started but, subject to that, he can settle disputes about matters of fact or law as they affect occupational pension schemes. - 6.19.
-Lewisham Pension Fund had one IDRP case in 2021/22, this represents 0.0002% of complaints against caseload in the financial year.
+The TPO cannot investigate matters where legal proceedings have already started but, subject to that, he can settle disputes about matters of fact or law as they affect occupational pension schemes. - 7.19 Lewisham Pension Fund had one IDRP case in 2022/23, this represents 0.0002% of complaints against caseload in the financial year.

-7. ACTUARIAL REPORT ON FUND
+8 ACTUARIAL REPORT ON FUND

-- 7.1.
-The Regulations require that every three years all Local Government Pension Schemes be subject to actuarial review.
-The actuarial review sets assumptions about the level of investment returns, life expectancy and other relevant factors to determine the assets and liabilities of the Fund and the corresponding funding level. - 7.2.
-The last revaluation was undertaken as at 31 March 2022, and the final valuation report is available on the Lewisham Pensions website at www.lewishampensions.org.
-The actuarial review assessed the Fund as being 97% funded; this represents an increase of 7% in the funding level since the previous valuation in 2019, from 90% funded. - 7.3.
-The 2022 valuation resulted in the actuary assessing Lewisham's employers' contribution rate to provide for future pensions entitlements to be a minimum of 17.6% for financial years 2023/24 through to 2025/26, plus a lump sum component increasing year on year.
-The equivalent rate for the London Borough of Lewisham Pool is 22.0% of pensionable pay. - 7.4.
-Lewisham, as the administering authority for the Fund, set an employer contribution rate of 22.5% for 2021/22, which remains unchanged for 2021/22 as per the actuarial Rates and Adjustment certificate.
-No lump sum was paid as an employer contribution in 2021/22 (£240,000 was paid in 2020/21) to ensure that total contributions paid into the Fund across the valuation period remained in line with the actuarial recommendation. - 7.5.
-The next triennial valuation will take place as at March 2025 but the final results are not expected before December 2025.
+- 8.1 The Regulations require that every three years all Local Government Pension Schemes be subject to actuarial review.
+The actuarial review sets assumptions about the level of investment returns, life expectancy and other relevant factors to determine the assets and liabilities of the Fund and the corresponding funding level. - 8.2 The last revaluation was undertaken as at 31 March 2022, and the final valuation report is available on the Lewisham Pensions website at www.lewishampensions.org.
+The actuarial review assessed the Fund as being 97% funded; this represents an increase of 7% in the funding level since the last valuation in 2019, from 90% funded. - 8.3 The 2022 valuation resulted in the actuary assessing Lewisham's employers' contribution rate to provide for future pensions entitlements to be a minimum of 17.6% for financial years 2022/23 through to 2023/24, plus a lump sum component increasing year on year.
+The equivalent rate remains unchanged from the previous valuation at 22.5%. - 8.4 Lewisham, as the administering authority for the Fund, set an employer contribution rate of 22.0% for 2022/23, which will be reviewed each year for the next three years. - 8.5 The next triennial valuation will take place as at March 2025 but the final results are not expected before December 2025.